 - At MTR Crossrail we recognise the importance of engaging a diverse workforce, reflective of the communities we serve.
 We offer high quality and sustainable job opportunities with a particular focus on attracting workless candidates.
 Supporting the women returners in Travel Tourism and Hospitality is a fantastic opportunity for MTR Crossrail to achieve this by engaging with and supporting women in London back into employment.Paul SinieckiStrategic Labour Needs & Training Manager at MTR Crossrail

-We are extremely lucky to be launching this initiative with some hugely respected employers
+We are delighted to be working with the following employers

 Reasons Employers Participate